 Immigration minister Kevin Foster said on 16 March that “broadly, our approach will be that no one will need to return to Ukraine for immigration reasons”.

 The Ukraine Family Scheme can now be used by people who are already in the UK.
 The guidance says that “applicants who meet the requirements of the scheme, and who are in the UK, also qualify”.
-The residence rule is that “a person must have been ordinarily resident in the Ukraine on or immediately before 1 January 2022 unless they are already present in the UK“.
+Paragraph UKR 5.2 of the Immigration Rules says:

 The family ties required for sponsorship are outlined above.
 The detailed guidance on the scheme adds that for people already in the UK, “periods of overstaying or immigration bail will not lead to refusal and the applicant does not need to have valid leave on the date of application”.